The Best Beauty and Fashion Deals This Week

 40% off sitewide on Levi's jeans, tees and more with the code SILVER40.

-20% off full-price items with the code FRIEND at checkout.
-Free shipping is also included.

-Shop $75 jeans and take extra 30% off sale items with the code SWEETDEAL through April 6.
+Shop 40% off tops and extra 30% off sale items with the code GOODVIBES through April 13.
 Check out ET Style's favorite picks.

 Up to 50% off new sale items, including bags, apparel and shoes.
 No code needed.
 Free shipping on orders over $50.